Eggborough power station: Ownership

 The station was built for, and initially operated by, the Central Electricity Generating Board.
 The station became the property of National Power on privatisation of the industry in 1990.

 British Energy bought Eggborough power station, as its only coal-fired power station, in 2000 to provide a more flexible power production facility alongside its nuclear power stations to reduce penalty charge risks from the New Electricity Trading Arrangements introduced in March 2001.
 The purchase of Eggborough occurred at the peak of the market for power stations, and in 2002 the value of the station was written down by half.

 At the beginning of 2009, Électricité de France (EDF) purchased British Energy.
 In August 2009, it became apparent that the station's lenders had the option to buy the station the following April, to comply with commitments made to the European Commission when agreeing the acquisition of British Energy.
 On 1 April 2010, EDF transferred Eggborough to the plant's bondholders.

-In November 2014, it was announced that the power station was to be acquired by Czech Republic-based Energetický a průmyslový holding.
+In November 2014, it was announced that the power station was to be acquired by Czech Republic–based Energetický a průmyslový holding.
 The acquisition was finalised in January 2015.

 In June 2019, the property development and investment group St Francis acquired 130 acres of the site for an undisclosed sum.
-Eggborough Power Limited kept some nearby land with plans to construct a new gas-fired power station.
+Eggborough Power Limited retained ownership of the former coal stockyard, with plans to construct a new gas-fired power station.